xwzliang/videocr-PaddleOCR/README.md

 ## TODO
 - [ ] parallel processing
-- [ ] handle multiple lines of text in the same frame
 - [ ] publish to pypi
 - [ ] commandline interface
 - [ ] user-friendly application for non-devs